VIDEO TUTORIAL:

 SIZE GUIDE

-In general, the commercial size of the belt corresponds to the distance between the buckle and the 3rd hole.
-Namely, you must be able to tighten your belt at the third hole without leaving tightening marks on the leather: this is the ideal size.
+Generally, the commercial belt size corresponds to the distance between the buckle and the 3rd hole.
+You should be able to tighten your belt at the third hole without leaving tightening marks on the leather: this is the ideal size.

 To know the total length of strap needed we subtracted 5 cm from the commercial size (average length of a belt buckle) and added 26 cm to our measurement: 15 cm for the last 2 holes/end of the belt and approximately 11 cm for the loop.